WitsenseAI/ChainingLLMs/README.md

 ```

 LangChain prompt templates help to automate the prompt structuring behind the scene so that the user can simply enter only the topic in place of  -------------
+This feature of LangChain is quite useful to improve prompting, as the user need not know how to efficiently structure the prompt.

 ## Installation of requisites